Are Acorns Poisonous to Dogs? – Signs of a Medical Emergency

 Additional Considerations

-Can My Dog Get Poisoned by eating acorns
+Can My Dog Get Poisoned by Eating Acorns

 While acorns are a significant concern, it’s important to be aware of other potential outdoor hazards:

 • Oak Leaves and Water Contamination: Not just acorns, but also oak leaves can be toxic if ingested by dogs.
-Additionally, water that has had acorns and oak leaves soaking in it may also contain harmful tannins.
+Additionally, water that has acorns and oak leaves soaking in it may also contain harmful tannins.

 • Seasonal Awareness: Acorn falls are typically most abundant in autumn.
 Awareness during this season is particularly crucial.